The Real Meaning Behind These Prison Tattoos

 There are numerous tattoo initials that a prisoner could get inked on the skin — as many as there are phrases in a given language, really.
 And yet, some initials are common enough for us to know the meanings.
 We don't mean whole words like "love" or "hate," by the way.
 We also don't mean acronyms, which use the first letters of words to make a new, grammatically correct word, like PIN: personal identification number.
 Many, if not most, websites mistakenly call initials acronyms.
 C.I.A., for instance, is not an acronym but a set of initials because no one pronounces it "See-ah."

 Unbelievable Facts outlines three common initials that often show up on prisoners.
 "EWMN" stands at the top of the list, and means, "evil, wicked, mean, nasty" — sometimes it's tattooed on the knuckles.
-"MS 13" is another example that indicates allegiance to the Mara Salvatrucha Latin gang that originated in El Salvador.
+"MS 13" is another example that indicates allegiance to the Mara Salvatrucha Latin gang, which was formed in LA by immigrants from El Salvador in the 1980s.
 Then there's "A.C.A.B.," a tattoo originating in Britain that means "All cops are bastards."
 Corrections 1, however, says that some people think that A.C.A.B. means "Always carry a Bible."
 There's no telling whether or not the latter meaning is a good thing or would just earn the wearer a beat down.
 Finally, as Living a Lot says, "AB" means "Aryan Brotherhood," a very obviously racially-charged pair of initials.

 A high-ranking criminal cross-wearer